 Dressing for Mardi Gras

-Carnivals may as well be spelled "Costumes" as you really can't do one without being in one.
+Carnivals may as well be a synonym for "Costumes," as you really can't do one without being in one.

-Inspire yourself by the Frenchmen who founded this famous festival the various legends of how these colors came to represent Mardi Gras.
-Or, take a trip down to one of the best costume stores in the city and equip yourself with a fun pirate, jester, or royalty-themed costume.
+Let yourself be inspired by the Frenchmen who founded this famous festival and the various legends of how purple, green, and gold came to represent Mardi Gras.
+Or, take a trip to one of the best costume stores in the city and equip yourself with a fun pirate, jester, or royalty-themed costume.

 Related Post: Current Festivals and Events in New Orleans